Countering anti-Semitism and promoting Holocaust remembrance

-Anti-Semitism, which includes verbal harassment, hate speech and violent attacks targeting Jews and Jewish institutions, neo-Nazi activities and Holocaust denial, was first condemned by OSCE participating States in 1990.
+OSCE participating States first condemned anti-Semitism in 1990.
+This includes verbal harassment, hate speech and violent attacks targeting Jews and Jewish institutions, neo-Nazi activities and Holocaust denial.

-ODIHR has been tasked to collect information about and report on anti-Semitic incidents and hate crimes across the OSCE region.
-The Office compiles this data in its annual Hate Crime Report and also works with non-governmental organizations and community groups to help them better record and report anti-Semitic incidents.
+ODIHR has been tasked with collecting information about, and reporting on, anti-Semitic incidents and hate crimes across the OSCE region.
+ODIHR compiles this data on its Hate Crime Reporting website and works with civil society to better record and report anti-Semitic incidents.

 ODIHR also works to raise awareness on current challenges and effective responses to anti-Semitism by facilitating the exchange of good practices among governments, educators, civil society and Jewish community organizations from the OSCE region for preventing and responding to anti-Semitism.
 ODIHR also created specific teaching tools with partner organizations.

 Beginning in 2016, the Words Into Action project emphasises addressing the security needs of Jewish communities, countering anti-Semitism through education, and fostering coalition-building among different communities.
 This three-year project is funded by the German Ministry of Foreign Affairs.